Allacapan: Demographics

 In the 2020 census, the population of Allacapan was 35,234 people, with a density of sigfig 35,234/306.80.

 Economy

+Allacapan is the headquarters of GV Florida Transport.

 Government

+Local government

-Allacapan, belonging to the second legislative district of the province of Cagayan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Allacapan is part of the second legislative district of the province of Cagayan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Education

 The Schools Division of Cagayan governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The Allacapan Schools District Office governs the public and private elementary and high schools throughout the municipality.